Franmil Reyes: Kansas City Royals (2023)

 On February 15, 2023, Reyes signed a minor league contract with the Kansas City Royals organization.
 On March 30, his contract was selected after making the Opening Day roster.
 He hit .186/.231/.288 with 2 home runs and 7 RBI in 19 games for Kansas City before he was optioned to the Triple-A Omaha Storm Chasers.
 On May 8, Reyes was designated for assignment following the acquisition of James McArthur.
 He elected free agency on May 11.

 Washington Nationals (2023)

 On May 18, 2023, Reyes signed a minor league contract with the Washington Nationals organization.
 In 34 games for the Triple–A Rochester Red Wings, he hit .219/.322/.383 with 5 home runs and 19 RBI.
 After spending time on the injured list with an undisclosed injury, Reyes was activated on August 11 and released by the Nationals.

 Hokkaido Nippon-Ham Fighters (2024–present)

 On January 8, 2024, Reyes signed a one-year contract with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.
 On August 31, Reyes set a new club record for the longest hitting streak by a foreign player, passing Fernando Seguignol's previous record of 21.

 On October 23, 2024, Reyes re-signed with the Fighters to a one-year contract.
+Reyes made 132 appearances for the team in 2025, hitting .277/.347/.515 with 32 home runs and 90 RBI.

+On October 21, 2025, Reyes again re-signed with the Fighters on a one-year contract.